pavlovp/openai-starters/Readme.md

 npm start
 ``

-The app will prompt you for a message, and then generate a response using OpenAI's ChatGPT API.

 You can customize the prompt, model, and maximum number of tokens by editing the index.js file.
 You'll need to provide your own OpenAI API key in order to use the ChatGPT API.
 You can either set the OPENAI_API_KEY environment variable, or create a .env file in the project directory and set it there.